ruke1ire/mobile-robot-hl/etc/design/design.md

 # Design

 The design ideas of this package is discussed in this file.
+Note that the ros2 framework is used therefore terms such as "node", "topic", and "service" refers to their definition in the ros2 framework.

 ## Required Functionalities